Good day!

 - Turn the laptop back on near the router.

-- If networks still don’t appear, restart once more.
+- If networks still don't appear, wait for a bit — 5 minutes top, then restart once more.

 An ISP outage shouldn't make SSIDs disappear.
 What's happening is usually one of these: